What is grace? Specifically, what is God's Grace?

 In addition to the Bible, the Father allowed His Son, Jesus, to come and show us who He (the Father) is and what He is like.
 Before He died, Jesus lived a life that showed us what the Father is REALLY like.
 Then Jesus gave His life so that you and I do not have to die.
 God's justice, mercy and grace are all wrapped up in Jesus.

 God's grace is all around us.
 He wants us to live forever and be happy, but we have a choice to make.
-We can accept some of His grace during this “stay of execution” period and live here on earth for a few years and then die, or we can accept ALL His grace and live forever with Him!
+We can accept some of His grace during this “stay of execution” period and live here on earth for a few years and then die the result of sin, or we can accept ALL His grace, and when He comes to get us, we can live forever with Him!

-Accept the grace that God offers through Jesus, and live!
+What an AMAZING God!
+Accept the grace that He offers through Jesus, and live!
+Just say, "Thank You Jesus!
+I accept your offer of grace!"